 Meet the Artist

-Maria Louisa Cerrato is a textile artist from Nashville, TN currently living, working, and creating in Austin, TX.
+Maria Louisa Cerrato is a textile artist currently living, working, and creating in Austin, TX.

 Her textile work is a meditation on reciprocity between material and maker.
-Working with large panels of reclaimed cotton canvas, she transforms discarded fabric into rhythmic landscapes through an iterative process of pleating and stitching.
-Each piece begins with repetitive hand-pleating, followed by perpendicular straight stitching that locks the folds into unique topographies.
+She transforms large panels of reclaimed fabric into rhythmic landscapes through an iterative process of tucking and stitching.
+Each piece begins with repetitive hand-tucking, followed by perpendicular straight stitching that locks the folds into unique topographies.
 The result is a tactile surface that captures and releases light, creating shadows that shift with the viewer's movement and the day's evolving light.

 Her work invites contemplation, stillness, and release.
 The neutral palette and repetitive patterns create a sense of foundational calm, while the dimensional surface suggests movement and energy beneath apparent simplicity.
 Each stitch is an offering—a way of giving beauty back to the material world that sustains us.